komouro/bus-transport-rest-api/README.md

 ## Description

-This application was developed for Appathon@Ntua 2020 and was proposed and accepted by the grading committee.
+This application was developed for Appathon@Ntua 2020 and was proposed to and accepted by the grading committee.
 The purpose of the application is to facilitate bus transportation and enhance the overall commuting experience through a web API.
 The application is built using Node.js for the intermediate server, Python for the command-line interface, and HTML/CSS for the frontend environment.

 ## Data and Impact